 If and when a flare does happen, medications such as anti-inflammatories and colchicine can help reduce the immediate discomfort and lower the risk of future attacks.

-If you or a loved one is left writhing at night from burning toe joint pain, schedule an appointment with Dr. Evan Merrill at Southern Oregon Foot & Ankle, L.L.C. as soon as you can.
+If you or a loved one is left writhing at night from burning toe joint pain, schedule an appointment with Dr. Evan Merrill or Dr. Adam Gerber at Southern Oregon Foot & Ankle, as soon as you can.
 If gouty arthritis is the cause, it can grow worse and even spread to other joints over time unless action is taken to address the issue.
 We can help you determine the best ways to reduce uric acid and keep nights much more restful.
 Call our Medford, OR office at (541) 776-3338 to take the first step toward help.